Regional 2 North West: League table

+Green background is the promotion place.
+Pink background are the relegation places.
+Updated: 7 November 2024 Source:

 2022–23

 Participating teams and locations

 This was the first season following the Rugby Football Union (RFU) Adult Competition Review.
-The league was substantially similar to North 1 West (although smaller as 14 teams were reduced to 12) with nine teams returning supplemented by three from North 2 West – Anselmians, Rochdale and Winnington Park.
+The league was substantially similar to North 1 West (although smaller as the 14 teams were reduced to 12) with nine teams returning supplemented by three from North 2 West – Anselmians, Rochdale and Winnington Park.